-By default, SWI-Prolog is installed as 'pl', though some administrators call it 'swipl' or 'swi-prolog'.
+By default, SWI-Prolog is installed as 'swipl'.
 The command-line arguments of SWI-Prolog itself and its utility programs are documented using standard Unix man pages.
 SWI-Prolog is normally operated as an interactive application simply by starting the program: